The Sad Truth: There is No Official Apple Music Web Player

 That's a bit inconvenient, frankly.
 Other services like Rdio, Spotify, and Pandora offer web players.
 However, Apple Music requires an iOS or Android device with the appropriate app installed or a computer with the latest version of iTunes installed to use it.
 How restrictive.

-Note: This method and this software is for personal use only.
+This method and this software are for personal use only.
 Don't share or distribute it online for commercial use.

 Apple Music Converter - Remove DRM and Convert Apple Music to MP3